Restrictions on endomorphism rings of jacobians and their minimal fields of definition: Upper bounds on endomorphism rings

-from which it follows that $F$ isomorphic to the field of dimension $2g/md$ over $\QQ$ contained in $\QQ(\zeta_p)$.
-In particular every maximal subfield of $E$ is isomorphic.
-But non-commutative division algebras have non-isomorphic maximal subfields \cite[Theorem 5.4]{Schaher}, thus $E=F$ is a field. \end{proof}
+shows $F$ is isomorphic to a field of dimension $2g/md$ over $\QQ$ contained in $\QQ(\zeta_p)$.
+Furthermore, as $\QQ(\zeta_p)/\QQ$ is a cyclic extension, there is a unique such subfield.
+In particular all maximal subfields of $E$ are isomorphic.
+But finite dimensional non-commutative division algebras over $\QQ$ have non-isomorphic maximal subfields \cite[Theorem 5.4]{Schacher}, thus $E=F$ is a field. \end{proof}

-\begin{proposition} Suppose $p = 2g+1$ is a prime divisor of $[L:K]$.
-Then $A$ is isogenous over $\Bar{K}$ to the self product of an absolutely simple abelian variety with complex multiplication by a proper subfield of $\QQ(\zeta_p)$. \end{proposition}
+\begin{theorem} Suppose $p = 2g+1$ is a prime divisor of $[L:K]$.
+Then $A$ is isogenous over $\bar{K}$ to the self product of an absolutely simple abelian variety with complex multiplication by a proper subfield of $\QQ(\zeta_p)$. \end{theorem}